hidasib/gru4rec_third_party_comparison/docs/data_preproc/data_preproc_main.rst

     they describe the sequences for the next-click prediction task.

 2. step
     Sessionisation of user histories.
+When no session information is available, the sessions are computed using 1 hour as the session gap threshold.
+If the sessions are precomputed, the precomputed IDs are used.

 3. step
-    Keeping only the necessary data: session ID, item ID, timestamp
+    Any unnecessary data is discarded.
+Only the necessary data is kept: session ID, item ID, timestamp

 4. step
     Subsequent repeating item filtration.
 If the user visits the same item multiple times in succession, only the first occurrence is kept.
+E.g. *(i,i,j)* is reduced to *(i,j)*, but *(i,i,j)* is not modified.

 5. step
     The dataset is iteratively filtered for sessions shorter than 2 and items